giovanni-mariano/aleathor/docs/CONCEPTS.md

 - **Fill**: optionally, a universe to fill this cell with
 - **Importance**: particle importance for transport (default 1.0)

-A cell either has a material or a fill, never both.
-A cell with a fill is a "container" — it defines a region of space and says "look in universe N to find what's actually here."
+A cell can have a material, a fill, or neither.
+In normal transport-style models, a filled cell is usually a container: it defines a region of space and says "look in universe N to find what's actually here."
+For clarity, avoid assigning both a material and a fill unless you are deliberately modeling an imported format that uses that combination.

 ```python
 model = ath.Model()